Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Bùsǐ (不死): Undying.
-Used as an adjective.
+Frequently used as an adjective.
 For example, bùsǐshēn (不死身) i.e. undying body.

 - Cāngqióng (苍穹): A poetic term that means “azure sky” or “broad sky.”

-- Chīmèi Wǎngliǎng (魑魅魍魉): A general term for the dangerous spirits of the wild.
+- Chīmèi Wǎngliǎng (魑魅魍魉): A generic name for the dangerous spirits of the wild.
 If used to name objects, only the first two characters are used.